alexrudy/AstroObject/README.md

 This program consists of a few simple objects for the repersentation and manipulation of astronomical objects.
 It allows python programs to interact with FITS files and Raw Data without constantly re-saving such data to the system.
 It provides a consistent object model, and stores object history for all of your data so that you won't lose data unintentionally.

+Documentation is hosted by GitHub Pages [here](http://alexrudy.github.com/AstroObject/)

 There are two primary modules:

-- AstroImage for handling images.
+- `AstroImage` for handling images.
-- AstroSpectra for handling 1D data like spectra.
+- `AstroSpectra` for handling 1D data like spectra.

-AstroImage has some basic image manipulation features, and is designed to work quickly with IRAF. examples include dynamically writing a FITSFile and returning the filename to a pyRAF routine.
-For example:

-imarith(ImageA.FITS(),+,ImageB.FITS(),"Out.FITS")

-In the future, I will add the ability to import output fits files back in to the running object.
+As well, the library is useful for building object-based representations of new data formats.
+The library comes with template classes that make it easy to expand the object oriented paradigm to whatever you are doing, and to add in custom manipulation functions.

 # Release Notes